geetu040/test-public/README.md

 Throughout this implementation, I gained valuable insights into transformer architecture, particularly in applying various embeddings and encodings to temporal features in time series data.

-The estimator can be integrated into sktime with the following code:
+The estimator can be loaded into sktime with the following code:

 ```python
 from sktime.forecasting.ltsf import LTSFTransformerForecaster